Long-term Seed Drying & Storage

 Fertilizing Seedlings:

-• Ask an adult to help you prepare the fertilizer.
-The directions usually require ½ tsp (5 ml) of fertilizer to 4 cups (1 l) of but this mixture is too strong for seedlings and will burn them.
+- Ask an adult to help you prepare the fertilizer.
+The directions usually require ½ tsp (5 ml) of fertilizer to 4 cups (1 l) of

 2. Complete Fertilizers: Fertilizers that contain all three major nutrients are considered complete fertilizers.
 There are specialized fertilizers which are called incomplete because they lack one or more major nutrients such as a fertilizer labeled 0-20-20.